Twin suicide bombings rock central Baghdad, at least 28 dead - WTMJ

 The rare suicide bombing attack hit the Bab al-Sharqi commercial area in central Baghdad amid heightened political tensions over planned early elections and a severe economic crisis.
 Blood smeared the floors of the busy market amid piles of clothes and shoes as survivors took stock of the disarray in the aftermath.

 Iraq’s military said at least 28 people were killed and 73 wounded in the attack and said some of the injured were in serious condition.
-Hospital and police officials said the death toll was actually much higher, with at least 27 dead and more than 60 wounded.
-They spoke on condition of anonymity because they were not authorized to brief the media.
+Several health and police officials said the toll might be higher.
+They spoke on condition of anonymity in line with regulations.

 The suicide bombings marked the first in three years to target Baghdad’s bustling commercial area.
 A suicide bomb attack took place in the same area in 2018 shortly after then-Prime Minister Haidar al-Abadi declared victory over the Islamic State group.